 Best mechanical keyboard for typing 2017

-Many people turn to mechanical keyboards to help them type faster or more accurately.
+Mechanical keyboards aren’t just for gaming – many people look to buy them to type faster or more accurately.
 The feedback you get from a mechanical keyboard assists with these goals, but which mechanical keyboard is the best for typing?

 Best Mechanical Switches for Typing

-When it comes to typing, the mechanical switches used make a big difference.
+When it comes to typing, the type of mechanical switches can make a big difference.
 The main component to a great typing keyboard is the tactile feedback the keys give you.
 That’s why Cherry MX Blue switches are the most preferred switches for typing.

 If you’d like to quickly find a great keyboard with Brown or Blue switches, check out our chart to compare the best mechanical keyboards.
-Otherwise, keep reading for some other great keyboard for typing!
+Otherwise, check out our guide below for suggestions on the best mechanical keyboards for typing in 2017.

 Best Mechanical Keyboards for Typing